-Space Exploration Technologies Corp., or SpaceX as it is commonly known, has rocketed to public prominence and a market capitalization of some $74 billion even as its actual ownership remains very much out of sight.
+Space Exploration Technologies Corp. — commonly known as SpaceX — has rocketed to public prominence and a valuation of $125 million, even as its actual ownership remains very much out of sight.
 Investor interest is keen.
 Only a select few entities have been able to acquire direct ownership stakes in the Elon Musk-founded company.
 Despite that, there are ways to acquire an indirect ownership interest, at least until there’s an initial public offering.
 Here are several options for investors interested in owning a slice of SpaceX.

 A financial advisor can help you find indirect ways to invest in various private but profitable ventures.